samsquire/ideas2/README.md

 Sending verify email,emailservice
 ```

-The log lines act as an interface to implement against and automaticlaly pass context information automatically to the next service.
+The log lines act as an interface to implement against and automatically pass context information automatically to the next service.

 See https://github.com/samsquire/structured-logging-2-system